Macquarie University Medical School - detailed entry requirements and how Macquarie compares with other universities

 This table shows how the 3 degree paths flow into the medical degree, and what you need to keep in mind not only for medicine, but also when applying for your undergraduate degree.

 How Macquarie Compares with Other Universities - Scroll further down, below the table and you'll also see the Macquarie Comparitor.
 This enables you to compare the paths to medicine at Macquarie, with other university paths to medicine (offered by 19 Australian universities).

 macquarie university detailed entry Requirements

 There are a number of notable aspects in how Macquarie structures its postgraduate medical degree.

 Macquarie is brand spanking new and is full fee paying

-Macquarie is the newest medical degree in Australia having commenced this year (2018).
+Macquarie is the newest medical degree in Australia having commenced in 2018.
 It is small, with only 60 places - the smallest medical course in Australia - possibly... given the other full fee paying medical degree, Bond University, does not state how many places it provides.